c4-calderon/c4-calderon.github.io/_posts/2025-07-03_Seismic-Events-at-Mount-Vesuvius.md

   - Seaborn
 ---

-# Seismic Events at Mount Vesuvius
+Analysis of Seismic Activity at Mount Vesuvius, using open data from the Italian Istituto Nazionale di Geofisica e Vulcanologia (INGV)

 > **_Introductory note_**:
 >